Your Charges & Fulfilling your Financial Obligation

 Once you are registered for a term, you (and any designated Authorized Users) will receive an email from the Student Accounts Office as soon as the billing statement becomes available.
 NOTE: You will only receive one billing email notification per term, so be certain to record the due date at that time.

-Once your charges are available for the term, you must complete the following two steps:
+Once your charges are available for the term, you must:

 To make the process of paying for your Baylor education more manageable, you have the option to enroll in a Payment Plan.
 Plan enrollment is required each term in which you participate in the Payment Plan.
 For more detailed information on Baylor's Payment Plan, click here.